beiatrix/beiatrix/src/config/projects/examPlayer.md

 ![More Menu - Practice Mode](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/more-menu-practice-mode.gif)

-Clicking "Save and Exit" opens a modal confirming that the student wishes to exit the test.
+Clicking the "Save and Exit" menu item opens a modal confirming that the student wishes to exit the test.
 Clicking "Save and Exit" in the modal allows the student to save their progress on their current device before being redirected back to the Student Dashboard.

 ![More Menu - Save and Exit](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/more-menu-save-and-exit.jpg)